This Keto Greek Salad is a great lunch salad or starter appetizer with Keto Greek Dressing drizzled on top.

 This Keto greek dressing will easily last for up to one week in the fridge.

-Next, pour the greek dressing over the salad.
+Pour the greek dressing over the greek salad and mix.

 Keto Meal Plan